CSCfi/csc-user-guide/docs/support/tutorials/rstudio-or-jupyter-notebooks.md

 module load python-data
 start-jupyter-server
 ```
-Alternatively some other [Python module](../../apps/python.md) including Jupyter Notebook libraries.
+Also some other [Python modules](../../apps/python.md) include Jupyter Notebook.
 You can use also [own custom Python environment with Jupyter Notebook](#custom-python-enviroment-with-jupyter-notebook)

 ***